m-01101101/on-data/_posts/2021-02-20-linear-algebra.md

 The identity matrix is $I = \begin{pmatrix} 1 & 0 & 0 \\ 0 & 1 & 0 \\ 0 & 0 & 1 \end{pmatrix}$

-You could perform back substition, by taking each column in the inverse matrix and use the output of the identity matrix.
+You could perform back substitution, by taking each column in the inverse matrix and use the output of the identity matrix.

 $$ \begin{pmatrix} 1 & 1 & 3 \\ 1 & 2 & 4 \\ 1 & 1 & 2 \end{pmatrix} * \begin{pmatrix} b_{11}\\ b_{21}\\ b_{31} \end{pmatrix} = \begin{pmatrix} 1 \\ 0 \\ 0 \end{pmatrix}$$

-However, we can use elimation to do it more efficiently.
+However, we can use elimination to do it more efficiently.

 Subtracting the first row from rows two and three.

 $$A* \begin{pmatrix} 1 & 1 & 3 \\ 0 & 1 & 1 \\ 0 & 0 & -1 \end{pmatrix} = \begin{pmatrix} 1 & 0 & 0 \\ -1 & 1 & 0 \\ -1 & 0 & 1 \end{pmatrix}$$

-If we mulitply the bottom row by -1 we can get the matrix in echleon form;
+If we multiply the bottom row by -1 we can get the matrix in echelon form;

 $$A* \begin{pmatrix} 1 & 1 & 3 \\ 0 & 1 & 1 \\ 0 & 0 & 1 \end{pmatrix} = \begin{pmatrix} 1 & 0 & 0 \\ -1 & 1 & 0 \\ 1 & 0 & -1 \end{pmatrix}$$

 Then back substitute, make the third column 0 in both rows one and two.

 Take the bottom row and subtract it from the second row and multiply by three and subtract from row one;